Designing Traditions:

 From 2008 - 2018, Designing Traditions: Student Explorations in the Asian Textile Collection Biennials investigated the boundaries between translation and appropriation of global collections and restorative curatorial intentions.
 Associate Costume + Textiles Curator, Laurie Brewer and Head Curator of the Costume and Textiles, Kate Irvin selected objects from the Lucy Truman Aldrich Collection for textile design students to better understand the implementation of object-based research within their practice.
 Embedded in studio craft and technique, the textile students were then assigned to select a piece, research, and write a presentation about its context and origins, a printed response to display alongside the object of choice in the biennial exhibition.

-This case study allowed me to view many of these objects and textiles in the Donghia Study Center, review student’s research statements and final designs.
-Incorporated as a chapter for my 2021 Master's thesis, Breathing into Absence: Narrative Strategies and Interventions in Material Histories, this case study contributed further theory and design resources integrated for future work.
+Incorporated as a chapter for the 2021 Master's thesis, Breathing into Absence: Narrative Strategies and Interventions in Material Histories, this case study contributed additional theory and design resources integrated for future work.
+The study allows a view to the variety of objects and textiles within the Donghia Study Center, including a review of student’s research statements and final interpretive designs.

 Between 1934 and 1955, nearly 900 garments and textiles were gifted from the Aldrich collection, forming the nucleus of RISD Museum of Art's Asian textile collections.
 This hands-on method of providing access for students to obtain foundations of object-based research sought to challenge their historical knowledge and cultural assumptions, resulting in strengthening their ability to translate research into ethically informed studio practice.
 A lack of awareness for cross-cultural complexities can permit one to cultivate the mystery towards an object or textile.